pakitometal/fa4tofa5/README.md

 # fa4tofa5
-Translates FontAwesome 4.7.x class names to their equivalents
+Translates FontAwesome 4.7.x class names to their equivalents in FontAwesome 5.0.x

 # Usage
 ```console